The Banking Regulation Review: Liechtenstein

 In addition to the BA, the PGR also applies.
 Article 261 et seq. of the PGR regulates the basic rules for joint-stock companies, such as rules on the structure of shares, organisation and capital increases.
 Furthermore, the PGR accounting provisions supplement the rules in Article 24a(ss) of the Banking Ordinance.
 The PGR accounting rules are divided into five sections: Articles 1045 to 1062a contain general provisions; Articles 1063 to 1130 are supplementary provisions for certain types of companies; Articles 1131 to 1138 standardise supplementary provisions for certain sectors of the economy (banks and investment firms, as well as insurance companies); Articles 1131 to 1138 contain supplementary provisions for certain types of companies (banks and investment firms as well as insurance companies); and Article 1139 regulates the relationship with international accounting standards.

 According to Article 7a, Paragraph 6 of the BA, banks and investment firms shall introduce and permanently maintain remuneration policies and practices that are consistent with sound and effective risk management.
 The FMA will share this information with the European supervision bodies.

-Liechtenstein follows the requirements of CRD IV, which gives clear rules concerning the relation between fixed salary and variable components.
+Liechtenstein follows the requirements of CRD IV, which gives clear rules concerning the relationship between fixed salary and variable components.
 Most banks in Liechtenstein pay bonuses.
 Their systems vary: some banks pay bonuses connected to specific goals, while others pay bonuses as a fully discretionary add-on to the salary.

-Within the framework of the principle of proportionality, the FMA has determined that certain rules do not apply to small institutions and to employees who receive relatively low variable remuneration compared with other international institutions.
+Within the framework of the principle of proportionality, the FMA has determined that certain rules do not apply to small institutions or to employees who receive relatively low variable remuneration compared with other international institutions.
 These are the provisions concerning: